A collection of previously unpublished writing culled from the Kerouac archive

 with a new Foreword by Jonathan Evison

-Estate-signed preorders will include an official Jack Kerouac Estate stamp and hand-numbering on the book's title page, as well as an official estate-signed certificate of authenticity signed by Jim Sampas, Literary Executor of The Jack Kerouac Estate.
+Estate-signed orders will include an official Jack Kerouac Estate stamp and hand-numbering on the book's title page, as well as an official estate-signed certificate of authenticity signed by Jim Sampas, Literary Executor of The Jack Kerouac Estate.

 Jack Kerouac’s archive is vast.
 Throughout his life he was constantly writing, and he meticulously saved and catalogued his material.
 The result is that beyond the work published in his lifetime there has been a rich stream of posthumous writing that is far from tapped, adding depth to his lifework—the Duluoz Legend—and our understanding of Kerouac the man.
 Far from being the adrenalized thrill-seeker that he depicted in On the Road’s Dean Moriarty, Kerouac himself was deeply spiritual, shy, and reclusive.
 He sought adventures for the sake of experience, needing them to fuel his writing, which according to him was his sole reason for living.
 Few people sacrificed more for their art.